mxstbr/micro-github/README.md

 # `micro-github`

-A tiny microservice to add authentication with GitHub to your application.
+A tiny microservice that makes adding authentication with GitHub to your application easy.

 ## Usage